Describes the available timezone and localization features of Greenplum Database.

 LC_CTYPE settings are determined at initialization time and cannot be changed without redoing gpinitsystem.
 Other locale settings including

-LC_MONETARY are initially determined by the operating system environment of the master and/or segment host, but can be changed after initialization by editing the
+LC_MONETARY are initially determined by the operating system environment of the coordinator and/or segment host, but can be changed after initialization by editing the

-postgresql.conf file of each Greenplum master and segment instance.
-You can check the active locale settings of the master host using the
+postgresql.conf file of each Greenplum coordinator and segment instance.
+You can check the active locale settings of the coordinator host using the

 SHOW command.
 Note that every host in your Greenplum Database array should be using identical locale settings.